Installing a TeX System

 - Run the downloaded file.
 Leave any settings at default.

-- Open Texmaker.
-At this point, the installation is complete.
-However, there may be some customization required.
-TeX editors do not always correctly auto-configure themselves to work with a given TeX system on a computer.
-Texmaker seems to not auto-detect very well.
-Below are some tips for configuring Texmaker if there are problems.
+There may be some customization required for a TeX editor to correctly use an installed TeX system.
+Below are some tips for configuring Texmaker for miktex in Windows.
 You will have to determine what needs to be done for your particular computer

 Apple macOS